danlm/Nial-dev/BuildCore/README.md

 1. Ensure that the "build" directory is empty.

-2. If you are using the Cmake GUI set up CMake to point at the Buildcore/src directory as the source directory and BuildCore/build as the build and then generate the contents of the build directory.
-If you are using the command line version of Cmake then do the following
+2. If you are using the Cmake GUI set up CMake to point at the

+ QNial7/Buildcore/src

+   directory as the source directory and

+ QNial7/BuildCore/build

+ as the build directory and then use CMake to generate the contents of the build directory.

+   If you are using the
+   command line version of Cmake then do the following

    $ cd build

    $ cmake ../src

-3. Change into build, if you are not already there, and execute "make".
+3. Change into build, if you are not already there, and execute *make* to build the executable.

    $ make

-   The result will be the executable "nialcore" in the build directory.
+   The result will be the executable *nialcore* in the build directory.

    Test it by running nialcore interactively with the command

    $ ./nialcore -i

-   which will display a header like:
+   This will display a header like:

    Q'Nial V7.0 Open Source Edition Intel x86 64bit Mac OSX May 19 2017
-   Copyright (c) NIAL Systems Limited clear workspace created
+   Copyright (c) NIAL Systems Limited

+   clear workspace created

-   and will be awaiting a nial input indented 6 spaces.
+   and then will be awaiting a *nial* input indented 6 spaces.
 Type:

         5 + tell 10